codersforcauses/penni/README.md

 ### Editing Docker stuff

-If you modify anything in the `docker` folder, you need to add the `--build` flag or Docker won't give you the latest changes.
+If you modify anything in the `docker` folder or add any dependencies, you need to add the `--build` flag (`docker compose up --build`) or Docker won't give you the latest changes.

 ### Custom env vars